dougsweetser/simply_animate_math/docs/qft.md

 It all happens **so fast** that all the numbers look the same.

+It all happens **so fast** that all the operations look the same.

 Some might say they can see differences between these, but that was only because I was trying to help you :-)

-With no difference between addition, subtraction, multiplication, and division, physicists have to take into account all possible possibilities.
+With no difference between the numbers 2, 3, and 6, and no differences between addition, subtraction, multiplication, and division, physicists have to take into account all possible possibilities.

 This sounds hard to do because it is.